theupdateframework/taps/metadata-archival-tap.md

 case, all the Targets files must be found in the same Snapshot file part of the chain starting from the current Snapshot metadata file.

+## Supporting Verification of Prior Repository State

+While following the chain back to an older Snapshot version establishes its legitimacy, using the Targets metadata at that historical state requires them to be verifiable.
+Verification of the metadata requires a record of the keys trusted to sign that version of the metadata.
+For these scenarios, in addition to recording an entry of the previous Snapshot role, each Snapshot role must also record the current Root role.

+As before, actually finding the piece of metadata that corresponds to the entry is an implementation detail.
+Such metadata must not be implicitly trusted either.
+Instead, the standard TUF workflow must be followed to validate the specified version of the Root role.
+After that version is verified, TUF's verification workflow can be employed to validate some target.
+This means that including the Root role merely provides a hint about the version of the Root to be used for some Snapshot role and the set of Targets metadata it recorded.
+The specified Root role is not directly trusted just because it was recorded in the Snapshot role.

+It is possible to guess the version of the Root role to use for some historic state of the repository, perhaps by correlating the keys used to sign the Snapshot role with what is specified in the Root role.
+However, this is not guaranteed to work as Targets keys may have been rotated while Snapshot keys remained the same, leading to ambiguity in which version of the Root role should be used.

 # Security Analysis

 The inherent ability to track prior Snapshot roles does not weaken any of TUF's